nextgenthemes/advanced-responsive-video-embedder/docs.md

 `[[youtube id="123456" paramaters="iv_load_policy=1&start=123"]]`

-This shorcode would create the parameters</p>
+This shorcode would create the parameters

 `?iv_load_policy=1&rel=0&wmode=transparent&;start=123`, rather then just

-`?iv_load_policy=1&start=123` because it merges the one from the options page, overriding existing ones and adding not set ones.</p>
+`?iv_load_policy=1&start=123` because it merges the one from the options page, overriding existing ones and adding not set ones.

 As for shortcode attributes it is also recommended to prefer options instead of adding the same parameters to every single video.
-While obviously parameters like `start` and `end` make not much sense on the options page.</p>
+While obviously parameters like `start` and `end` make not much sense on the options page.

 Parameters for providers that are currently have on option field are ignored inside shortcodes.
 If you happed to find out one of them supports parameters please let me know.
 <div class="alert alert-warning" markdown=1>